-Driving the van out of the village and carrying on south was an option I could have easily followed; the breaks of the Basque country further south would be holding this swell direction.
+Driving the van out of the village of Lacanau-Ocean and carrying on south was an option I could have easily followed; the breaks of the Basque country further south would be holding this swell direction.
 Otherwise the Lac de Moutchic situated among the trees of the Medoc was an attractive option on a blown out day only ten minutes away.
 I had found the spot for the day, the lake had been made in the Napoleonic times, when they were draining the marshlands and since this time has held the waters of the Atlantic at bay.
 Here the winds of the western storms are held at bay by the covering of pine trees which where planted by the prisoners of his European campaigns.

 Before moving, a process must be covered, the camper’s lockers must be either locked or tied down, a close resemblance with her cousin in the water.
 If this law is not followed the first corner will create mayhem.
 The unsecured objects thrown from their resting places behind my head, will give the message to my disc breaks; easy!
 That afternoon on my way to visit Philippe, who’s office can be found hiding under the pine trees, I forgot to latch the fridge, the roundabout’s centrifugal force threw open the door, jam and butter hit the floor; ”nice”.